13 million people live below the poverty line in the UK.

 The Trussell Trust partners with churches and communities to open new foodbanks nationwide.
-With almost 400 foodbanks currently launched, our goal is for every town to have one.
+With over 420 foodbanks currently launched, our goal is for every town to have one.

 Download UK foodbank report on how foodbanks work, foodbank growth and who we help

 ‘We had to borrow a tin of soup from next door to stop our